Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Nonlinear interactions

 \section{Nonlinear interactions}

-Lemma \ref{lem:sb} gives an a priori estimate on the strong norm $S$ of the solution by the $X_{T}$-norm of the solution, with the appropriate decay in time.
-To close the a priori estimate for the $X_{T}$-norm, it remains to bound the weak norm $Z$ by an integrable time decay.
+Lemma~\ref{lem:sb} provides an a priori estimate of the strong $S$-norm in terms of the~$X_T$-norm of the solution, with the appropriate time decay.
+To close the argument, it remains to show that the $Z$-norm is integrable in time.